pmndrs/react-three-next/README.md

 ### :bullettrain_side: Architecture

-Thanks to [tunnel-rat](https://github.com/pmndrs/tunnel-rat) the starter can portal components between separate renderers.
+Thanks to [drei/view](https://github.com/pmndrs/drei?tab=readme-ov-file#view) the starter can portal components between separate renderers.
 Anything rendered inside the `<View/>` component of the starter will be rendered in the 3D Context.
-For better performances it uses gl.scissor to cut the viewport into segments.
+For better performance it uses gl.scissor to cut the viewport into segments.
+Your canvas contents live inside your DOM graph, the separation between HTML and canvas falls away!

 ```jsx
 <div className='relative'>